Malik Ayass

 Our Volunteers

-We are always grateful for our volunteers at The Door Youth Centre; they mentor, organize activities, and support our staff, enriching our impact on the community and empowering our youth.
+We are always grateful for our adult and kitchen volunteers, placement and co-op students at The Door Youth Centre; they mentor, organize activities, and support our staff, enriching our impact on the community and empowering our youth.